aogriffiths/relay/relay-specification.md

    Subscriber Interface, which reduces it to one scenario:
       * The Subscriber Interface subscribes to the Publisher Interface

-4. Publishing content happens in the reverse direction to subscribing.
-Again there are four scenarios:
+4. Publishing updates happens in the reverse direction to subscribing. i.e. there are four scenarios again:
       * Publisher publishes to a Hub.
       * Hub publishes to a Hub.
       * Publisher publishes direct to a Subscriber.